Nature Discovery Centre

-The Nature Discovery Centre is a 35 ha nature reserve in Thatcham in Berkshire.
+The Nature Discovery Centre is a 35 ha nature reserve in Thatcham in Berkshire, England.
 It is managed by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.

 This site has a variety of habitats including a lake, woodland, reedbeds and hedges.
 The lake has many wintering wildfowl such as shovelers and pochrds.
 Invertebrates include the bloody-nosed and rhinoceros beetles.

 The centre has toilets, a cafe, a shop, bird hides and a visitor centre.